frob/dc2019rtd/content/cool-stuff.md

   h2 Live Demo

-  ul
-    li.fragment I would Ask Alexa for something li.fragment It would respond
-    li.fragment I would edit something in Drupal and ask again li.fragment It would respond differently
+  p.fragment I would Ask Alexa for something p.fragment It would respond p.fragment I would edit something in Drupal and ask again p.fragment It would respond differently

 section